 - Shelayne receives an anonymous letter inviting her to an unspecified event at midnight with an address deep in the French Quarter.
 She wouldn’t have gone if it wasn’t signed with the insignia she’s seen around her grandfather’s house for years.
 The address brings her to a seemingly empty alleyway.
 A door in the wall opens.

 - On vacation, a teen and their family take a tour of a southern plantation.
 Bored, the teen lags behind to goof off.
 That’s when they see the ghost.

 - A spoiled son is snooping in his dad’s home office for some extra cash, but what he finds is proof his dad has been wiring cash to every member of their household except him…for years.
 What is he paying them for?

 - A group of friends decide to play a prank on the annoying kid in class.
 That night, they arrive at his house, but what they see in the window makes them leave fast.

 - When Micah’s best friend is blackmailed, he decides to get to the bottom of it, starting with his best friend’s ex.

 - A housekeeper has been with their employer through five marriages, each ending in the wife disappearing, going on an extended vacation and “deciding not to return,” or otherwise vanishing with little to no explanation.
 The employer is kind and generous to her, so the housekeeper works with her head down.
 Until the new wife arrives…and the housekeeper develops feelings for her.
 Should she warn her?

-Don’t restrict yourself into the confines of the prompt, but let it spark an idea you’re excited to write about.
+Don’t restrict yourself to the confines of the prompt, but let it spark an idea you’re excited to write about.